jonreiter/govader/README.md

 GoVader: Vader sentiment analysis in Go

-This is a port of https://github.com/cjhutto/vaderSentiment from Python to Go.
+This is a port of [https://github.com/cjhutto/vaderSentiment](https://github.com/cjhutto/vaderSentiment) from Python to Go.

 There are tests which check it gives the same answers as the original package.
-And there are docs at https://godoc.org/github.com/jonreiter/govader.

 Usage:

 ```go
 import (
     "fmt"